psychemedia/middle-english-romances/sir-amadace.md

 All so fast as thei myght dryfe.
 The kyng made hym full nobell chere,
-And seyd, " Welcum my frynde so deie/'
+And seyd, "Welcum my frynde so deie/'

 To the chamber yede thei swyght.
 He sent after his doghter gent;